mrdonado/health-nlp-react/README.md

 Run `yarn test` to run the unit tests.

+## Debugging unit tests on visual studio code

+In order to debug the Jest tests of this project using Visual Studio Code, you need to use node JS version v6.10.3.
+An example `Jest Tests` test configuration can be found into the `.vscode/launch.json` file.

 ## Create React App

 This project has been scaffolded with [create-react-app](https://github.com/facebookincubator/create-react-app).
 Visit its repository for more information.